JujuAdams/Coroutines/README.md

 &nbsp;

-***Please note** that due to changes made in GMS2.3.6 to async event constant names, GameMaker versions older than 2.3.6 will not compile this library.*
+***Please note** that due to changes made in GMS2.3.6 to async event constant names, you will need to modify library to get it to compile in versions older than v2.3.6.*